elwinar/rambler/README.md

 * `201409272258_Added_table_foo.sql`
 * `01_First_migration.sql`

+The migrations applied to the database are stored in a table named `migration` (can be changed with the `table` configuration option).

 ### Configuration

 Rambler configuration is lightweight: just dump the credentials of your database and the path to your migrations' directory into a JSON file, and you're done.
 Here is an example or JSON configuration file with the default values of rambler: